ibm-cloud-docs/satellite/ts-clusters/ts-addons.md

 * The add-on settings are misconfigured, such as renaming or editing a configmap.

 {: tsResolve}
+Take the following steps to troubleshoot the add-on.

 1. Check that the [add-on is supported](/docs/openshift?topic=openshift-managed-addons#addons-satellite).
 If not, uninstall the add-on.
 2. If the add-on is misconfigured, refresh the cluster master to restore the add-on to the default settings.
     ```